Table of Contents

 Emissions from EVs can be described in terms of a “miles per gallon equivalent.”
-For a given EV and electricity region, this measures the fuel economy a gas-powered car would have to achieve to generate an equivalent amount of pollution.
+For a given EV and electricity region, this measures the fuel economy a gasoline-powered car would have to achieve to generate an equivalent amount of global-warming pollution.

 How do you calculate regional and national averages?

-We use the average new gasoline car (28.7 mpg) as the baseline for gasoline-powered cars, at both the local and national levels.
+We use the average new gasoline car (31.7 mpg) as the baseline for gasoline-powered cars, and 23.8 mpg for the average SUV, at both the local and national levels.
 Our model accounts for global warming pollution generated both upstream—ie, during oil extraction, refining, and transportation—and downstream, when it’s combusted in the vehicle’s engine.

 What about emissions from vehicle production and disposal?